jpcommissaris/sf-street-clean-alerts/README.md

 Automatically query this API on CarPlay disconnect via Apple Shortcut:
 TODO (working on it)

+Why use CarPlay Disconnect? (for the shortcut):
+- This is the best way I know of to determine when you've parked your car.
+As of writing this, Apple doesn't expose its "parked car" feature on Apple Maps to third parties.

 ## Raw API:
 TODO (working on exposing it in Docker - completed in dev mode)

-Why use CarPlay disconnect?:
-- This is the best way I know of to determine when you've parked your car.
-As of writing this, Apple doesn't expose its "parked car" feature on Apple Maps to third parties.

 Does this api store your location data?:
 NO